ansible-collections/community.aws/docs/community.aws.autoscaling_launch_config_module.rst

 Synopsis
 --------
 - Can create or delete AWS Autoscaling Configurations.
-- Works with the ec2_asg module to manage Autoscaling Groups.
+- Works with the :ref:`community.aws.autoscaling_group <community.aws.autoscaling_group_module>` module to manage Autoscaling Groups.
+- Prior to release 5.0.0 this module was called ``community.aws.ec2_lc``.
+The usage did not change.